Apply for a Binder

 For those who want to apply here is what you need to know.

 How does the program work?

 The program operates on a first-come, first-served basis.
+Limited to one binder per person.
 After you have carefully read this page and measured yourself, you may apply by filling out our online application.
 Once submitted, you’ll automatically be added to our list.

 - You, or the person receiving the binder, identifies as transgender, gender-expansive, non-binary, or any other non-cis identity under the trans umbrella.

 - You/they live in the state of Maine, or are a legal Maine resident living temporarily out-of-state.